BlushAudioLab/BlushAudioVCVFreeModules/README.md

 **Logician**

-2x independent binary gates, with 7 modes (AND, OR, NAND, NOR, XOR, XNOR, NOT).
+2x independent binary gates.
+AND, OR, & XOR modes on first output, and NAND, NOR, & XNOR (inverted states) on second output.

-The NOT gate is accessible when only Input A is connected on each gate.
+A NOT gate is accessible when only Input A is connected on each gate.

 ![BuffMix](https://github.com/BlushAudioLab/BlushAudioVCVFreeModules/blob/master/Screenshots/logician.png)